limitless-100/limitless-100.github.io/README.md

         <h2>BLOG</h2>
         <p>I will be publishing two articles before August 31, 2024, on the foundations of Black-Scholes Models and Stochastic Partial Differential Equations.
 The current delay lies in updating my website fully with HTML/CSS/JavaScript.</p>
-        <p>Meanwhile, feel free to check out my experience with the 2024 Alibaba Mathematics Competition and other interesting articles on my LinkedIn!</p>
+        <p>Meanwhile, feel free to check out my experience with the 2024 Alibaba Mathematics Competition and other interesting articles on <a href="https://www.linkedin.com/in/lekan-adesina-0845a3221">my LinkedIn!</a>.</p>

         <h2>MISCELLANEOUS</h2>
         <p>I am a huge fan of STEM competitions and am actively preparing for these major competitions in 2024-25: Alibaba Global Mathematics Competition, Microsoft Imagine Cup, Meta Hacker Cup, IEEE Xtreme Programming Competition, Contemporary Undergraduate Mathematical Contest in Modeling, and MIT Informatics Tournament.</p>
-        <p>Furthermore, in September 2022, I founded a Data Science/ML community with 849 members from 9+ countries as of now.</p>
+        <p>Furthermore, in September 2022, I founded a <a href="https://chat.whatsapp.com/IiRsaVyb4zoHSSMWr2BziG">Data Science/ML community</a> with 849 members from 9+ countries as of now.</p>
     </div>
 </body>
 </html>